cresset-template/cresset/README.md

 Though less capable than Kubernetes, swarm mode has a much gentler learning curve, thus requiring fewer experienced (read expensive) engineers to utilize.
 Also, at the risk of deflating some egos,
-I would like to point out that the vast majority of services will never become "planet scale AI".
-A single server will suffice for many projects, no matter what the CEO has been pitching to investors.
+I would like to point out that the vast majority of services never go "planet scale", whatever the CEO has been pitching to investors.
-Even if large scale deployments eventually do become necessary, using Docker from the very beginning will decrease the burden of deployment.
+Even if large scale deployments do become necessary, using Docker from the very beginning will decrease time-to-market.

 With luck, the deep learning community will be able to "_code once, train anywhere_" with the technique I propose here.